Speaking with your healthcare professional about hereditary ATTR (hATTR) amyloidosis

 Download the Healthcare Discussion Guide, a resource you can use to help you talk to your doctor about hATTR amyloidosis.

 Genetic counseling can help you understand your chances of developing the condition as well as to make you familiar with the testing process and implications of a diagnosis.
 Genetic counselors can also help you understand the issues related to genetic testing—from personal risk to possible insurance impact, and can help you determine if a genetic test may be right for you.

 A genetic test will tell a person if he or she carries a mutation in the TTR gene associated with hATTR amyloidosis.
 Once a gene mutation is identified, family members of an affected individual can use this information to help determine their own risk.

-Alnylam Pharmaceuticals is sponsoring third-party genetic testing and counseling programs for individuals who may carry a gene mutation known to be associated with hereditary ATTR amyloidosis at no charge.
-The Alnylam Act™ (formerly known as Alnylam Assist™) program was created to potentially enable diagnosis through genetic screening and to provide genetic counseling to help people make more informed decisions about their health.
-These services are available only in the United States.
-At no time does Alnylam receive patient identifiable information.
+Alnylam is sponsoring no-charge third-party genetic testing and counseling for individuals who may carry a gene mutation known to be associated with hereditary ATTR (hATTR) amyloidosis.
+The Alnylam Act™ program was created to reduce barriers to genetic testing and counseling to help people and their healthcare providers make more informed decisions about their health.

 Adams D, Curr Opin Neurol.
 2016;29(suppl 1):S14-S26.

 Conceição I, J Peripher Nerv Syst.
 2016;21(1):5-9.